Silesian Uprisings: Demographics in the early 20th century

-The First World War
+World War I

-As a frontier area, Upper Silesia was placed under martial law in August 1914 and remained so for rest of the war.
-The German military administrators distrusted the Poles, taking the viewpoint that as Slavs, they were naturally sympathetic towards the Russians, and governed Upper Silesia in a very high-handed and harsh manner.
+As a frontier area, Upper Silesia was placed under martial law in August 1914 and remained so for the rest of the war.
+The German military administrators distrusted the Poles, taking the viewpoint that, as Slavs, they were naturally sympathetic towards the Russians, and governed Upper Silesia in a very high-handed and harsh manner.
 The First World War was a period in Upper Silesia of collapsing living standards as wages failed to keep up with inflation; almost everyone suffered from shortages of food and working hours were increased in the mines and factories.
-The nationalist climate produced by the Spirit of 1914, with its sense that all Germans should rally behind the Kaiser in the war effort, led members of Germany's Polish minority to feel more excluded and marginalized than before 1914.
-The subject of an independent Polish state was first raised by the Germans and Austrians who in 1916 created a puppet Polish state on the territory of Congress Poland, the lands of which were taken from the Russian Empire in 1915.
-The way in which the Allies promoted the promise of an independent Poland after the war, most notably in the 14 Points issued by the American president Woodrow Wilson led to hopes within the Polish community within the Reich that Poland might be reborn again after an Allied victory.
-During the First World War, about 56,000 men from Upper Silesia were killed fighting in the war with the heaviest losses being taken at the Battle of Somme in 1916.
+The nationalist climate produced by the Spirit of 1914, with its sense that all Germans should rally behind the Kaiser in the war effort, led members of Germany's Polish minority to feel more excluded and marginalised than before 1914.
+The subject of an independent Polish state was first raised by the Germans and Austrians, who in 1916 created a puppet Polish state on the territory of Congress Poland, the lands of which were taken from the Russian Empire in 1915.
+The way in which the Allies promoted the promise of an independent Poland after the war, most notably in the 14 Points issued by the American president Woodrow Wilson, led to hopes within the Polish community within the Reich that Poland might be reborn again after an Allied victory.
+During World War I, about 56,000 men from Upper Silesia were killed fighting in the war, with the heaviest losses being taken at the Battle of the Somme in 1916.